 A vertical connector

-In the short term, the University of Leuven wishes to realize a new building on its Arenberg III campus in Heverlee for the Department of Biology and the Flemish Institute for Biotechnology (VIB), called Leuven Bioscience.
+The University of Leuven wishes is realizing a new building on its Arenberg III campus in Heverlee for the Department of Biology and the Flemish Institute for Biotechnology (VIB), called Leuven Bioscience.

 After an intensive design competition, the integral design assignment was entrusted to the consortium consisting of Proof of the sum, SVR-ARCHITECTS, Exilab and Studieburo De Klerck.
 Proof and SVR are responsible for the architectural design.
 Exilab brings its expertise in field techniques and building physics.
 De Klerck is involved in the design as structural engineer.